-- measurements of foundation loads for bottom-mounted (fixed) OWTs; - measurement of hydro-elastic response of OWT towers; - measurements of global dynamic response of OWTs, including responses to specified design load cases, measurement of natural period of motion, and additional damping for floating offshore wind turbines (FOWTs); - measurement of maximum offset of moored OWTs, allowing selecting appropriate length of the power umbilical; - investigation of the interaction between the rotor aerodynamics and the dynamic response of the support structure; - quantification of technical performance variables; validation of numerical models; - investigation of operational and survivability characteristics limits, including responses to impulsive loadings, such as slamming or collision; - investigation of transportation and installation methodology
+- measurements of foundation loads for bottom-mounted (fixed) OWTs; - measurement of hydro-elastic response of OWT towers; - measurements of global dynamic response of OWTs, including responses to specified design load cases;

+- measurement of natural period of motion, and additional damping for floating offshore wind turbines (FOWTs); - measurement of maximum offset of moored FOWTs, allowing selecting appropriate length of the dynamic power cable; - investigation of the interaction between the rotor aerodynamics and the dynamic response of the support structure; - quantification of technical performance variables; validation of numerical models; - investigation of serviceability, survivability and accidental limit states, including responses to impulsive loadings, such as object dropping, slamming or collision; - investigation of transportation and installation methodologies.

 This guideline does not address the assessment of the aerodynamic performance of OWTs.

 Many aspects of the experiments for FOWT structures are covered by the ITTC Recommended Procedure 7.5-02-07-03.1, "Floating Offshore Platform Experiments".